aarc-xyz/aarc-sdk/README.md

 ## Get the API Key

 To use Aarc SDK, an API key is required.
-Fill out this form to request the API key.
+Fill out [this form](https://rebrand.ly/aarc-dashboard) to get the API Key on your email instantly!

 ## Initialise the SDK